A Brief Sanskrit Glossary

 Moksha: Release; liberation; the term is particularly applied to the liberation from the bondage of karma and the wheel of birth and death; Absolute Experience.

 Mridanga(m): A drum used exclusively in devotional music, also known as a khol.

-Muhurta: A unit of time–a thirtieth part of a day, forty-five to forty-eight minutes in length.
+Muhurta: A unit of time–a thirtieth part of a day, forty-eight minutes in length; auspicious moment.